 Counseling and health

-Counselors Pat Baker (A-110, ext.
-241), Jessica Schwarz and Lasha Shaw-Korchynski (A-112, ext.
+Counseling Psychologists Joëlle Elbaz (A-114, ext.
+505), Jessica Schwarz (A-112, ext.
+215) and Leticia Yansen (A-112, ext.
 215) provide guidance and support on personal and vocational issues.
 All counseling is confidential and can be arranged by making an appointment in Omnivox or by contacting Josie Cavaliere (A-106, ext.
 244).

 Appointments must be booked at least 24 hours in advance and students must fill out the consent form before they come to their first appointment.
 Vocational testing is available to help students develop a clearer picture of themselves and their future plans.